Getting Started

 CoreProjectContext.GetLoadables()

-(during each loading). - Load each loadable sequentially.
-(You can override
+- Load each loadable sequentially.
+You can override

 CoreController.OnLoadablesProgressed(LoadablesProgress)

-to respond to the loading process progress.
-For example, to update your loading screen.) - Wait for realtime seconds defined by
+to track the loading progress.
+This allows you to, for example, update your loading screen. - Wait for the realtime seconds delay specified by

 CoreController.PostLoadingDelay

-. - Wait for the previous scene to finish unloading (if any).
+. - Wait for the previous scene to finish unloading (if applicable).

 is called.
 The default implementation of this method triggers related callbacks from the ICoreLoadingCallbacksHandler.

-(For details on ICoreLoadable and ICoreLoadingCallbacksHandler see Loading.)
+For more details on ICoreLoadable and ICoreLoadingCallbacksHandler, see the Loading section.

-This stage is the last phase of the scene scope life cycle (for CoreController).
-It starts when you call CoreController.ChangeScene(int)
+The Unloading Stage is the final phase in the scene scope life cycle - for CoreController.
+It begins when you call CoreController.ChangeScene(int)

 and consists of the following steps: